MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/community-hub.md

 1. Paste the copied link and share it with others.

 To open a shared link:
-1. Click the link from a machine that has the Configuration Manager console installed.
+1. Open the link from a machine that has the Configuration Manager console installed.
-   - For example, use this link to share the [Configure Edge Auto Update script](https://communityhub.microsoft.com/item/7200) (`https://communityhub.microsoft.com/item/7200`).
+   - For example, use this link to share the [Configure Microsoft Edge Auto Update script](https://communityhub.microsoft.com/item/7200) (`https://communityhub.microsoft.com/item/7200`).
 1. Select **Launch the Community hub** when prompted.
 1. The console opens directly to the script in the **Community hub** node.